Sunday, February 23, 2014

 (Undated) -- The Federal Communications Commission is backing off plans to launch a study that raised concerns about limiting freedom of the press.
 The now-nixed study would have been an attempt to "identify and understand the critical information needs of the American public, with special emphasis on vulnerable-disadvantaged populations."
 However, after receiving a flood of complaints, the FCC on Friday announced it would be shelving the proposed study.
-FCC commissioner Ajit Pai welcomed the move, saying the study would have "thrust the federal government into newsrooms across the country."
-And that, Pai said, is "somewhere it just doesn't belong."
+FCC commissioner Ajit Pai welcomed the move, saying the federal government "just doesn't belong" in America's newsrooms.